Alfresco/alfresco-sdk-samples/README.md

 ## Running Alfresco AMP examples (repo)

-To run the Alfresco AMP examples you will need to adjust the JVM memory settings.
+To run the Alfreco AMP examples you enter the `repo` folder and run the "run.sh" script.
+Alternatively you will need to adjust the JVM memory settings.
 This is not needed for Share.
 Enter the `repo` folder and run the following command:

 	export MAVEN_OPTS="-Xms1024m -Xmx4096m -XX:PermSize=1024m"
 	mvn integration-test -P amp-to-war